 Drugs come in various forms, such as tablets, capsules, injections, creams, and ointments.
-This is based on various factors, such as where the drug needs to be, the time it needs to get there, and how long it should stay.
+The delivery method for your prescription will vary based on factors such as the targeted zone, and necessary time to offer relief.

 Capsules are medications enclosed in an outer shell.
-This shell breaks down in the digestive tract for the medication to enter the bloodstream.
-Once in circulation, it breaks down in order to do its job.
+This shell breaks down in your digestive tract, allowing the medication to enter your bloodstream.
+Once in circulation, it breaks down further to do its job.
 At some later point, your body excretes it either through urination or defecation.
 There are two main types of capsules:

 Soft gel capsules.

-Also known as liquid gels.
-These are semi-transparent and wider than hard gel capsules.
-The medication usually finds itself suspended in gelatin which makes digesting it quite easy.
+Also known as liquid gels, these are semi-transparent and wider than hard gel capsules.
+The medication is usually suspended in gelatin for easy digestion.

-When it comes to these capsules, their outside usually has two halves.
-One of them fits inside the other to form a closed casing.
-The half that is on the inside is full of dry medication in pellet or powder form.
-There are also liquid-filled hard capsules that contain medication in liquid form.
-These are great for dual-action formulas.
+When it comes to these capsules, their shell usually has two halves.
+One fits inside the other to form a closed casing.
+The inside half is packed with dry medication in pellet or powder form.
+There are also liquid-filled hard capsules that contain medication that are great for dual-action formulas.

 Capsules have the following benefits:

-- They are tasteless, thus, not likely to have an unpleasant taste or odor.
+- They are tasteless, without an unpleasant taste or odor.

-- They are fast-acting as they tend to break down fast and offer fast relief.
+- They are fast-acting as they tend to break down quickly to offer relief.

-- Hold higher drug absorption.
-They have a high bioavailability; hence you will get more of the drug in the bloodstream than tablets.
+- Provide higher drug absorption due to high bioavailability; so more drug enters the bloodstream than with tablets.

 - They offer reduced gastrointestinal irritation.